teambit/docs/docs/setup-authentication.md

 To see a list of all logged-in devices, go to [profile settings](https://bit.dev/settings).
 You can remove tokens, forcing Bit clients to re-authenticate themselves with the account.

-> You can send a specific token for each command you are running and is accessing a remote collection by specifying the `--token` flag with the relevant token.
+> You can send a specific token for each command you are running and is accessing a remote scope by specifying the `--token` flag with the relevant token.

 ## Authenticate with SSH

 It is also possible to work with SSH key pair to authenticate with bit.dev.

 Follow the steps described [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for generating SSH keys.

 If you know how to generate your SSH key, you can skip the next part and move to [authenticate your SSH Key to bit.dev](#upload-public-ssh-key-to-bitsrcio).
 Follow the steps below to generate SSH keys:

 ### Generate SSH key